• HOME

 After a career in music of over 50 years in which he has explored every stylistic nook and cranny; where has BJ Cole left to go to find something new to say in music?

-The album is available to pre-order on vinyl and CD from COW PIE. https://cowpietwang.com/collections/vinyl
+The album is available on vinyl and CD from COW PIE. https://cowpietwang.com/collections/vinyl

 0:00/???